 Clean up your friends list.
 Do you have those “friends” on facebook that you find yourself checking out too often.
 Maybe an ex?
 Ask yourself if checking them out is really coming from the best place in you?
 Are your insecurities leading the decision?
 If that’s the case, maybe it’s time to get them off your list.

-We work with our clients on understanding the deeper rooted parts to the day to day decisions we make such as these.
+At Simi Psychological Group, we work with our clients on understanding the deeper rooted parts to the day to day decisions we make such as these.
 This helps really understand “what it’s all about” and to challenge ourselves to do things differently.

 Once you challenge yourself to let go of the “unneeded” friends you are likely to feel much more relief.
 Getting at the root of what is really happening with the over checking and calming down the urge will significantly lessen your anxiety and build confidence.